-The Ministry of Housing, Communities & Local Government (MHCLG) has this week published its full response to the Future Homes Standard consultation.
+The government has this week published its full response to the Future Homes Standard consultation.
 Set to be implemented in two phases, the first update to Part L1a, expected to be enacted later this year, is to deliver a 31% CO2 emissions saving compared to the current Part L1a 2013.

 The consultation response includes confirmation that:

 - The Low-pressure Pulse (LPP) method has been approved as an alternative airtightness testing method option under Part L1a, including for use in very air tight dwellings.